Health and Counseling Services

 Mandatory Surveillance Pool Testing

-All unvaccinated students who will reside in campus housing or come to campus for any reason (e.g., for classes or labs, to work or use campus facilities, attend meetings, etc.) are required to participate in weekly surveillance testing for COVID.
+All unvaccinated students who will reside in campus housing or come to campus for any reason (e.g., for classes or labs, to work or use campus facilities, attend meetings, etc.) are required to participate in surveillance testing for COVID-19 monthly and at the request of the Health and Counseling Center.
+Notification of this required testing will be sent through your patient portal and your Delhi email.
 Failure to attend testing can lead to judicial consequences.

 In order to prevent the spread of COVID-19, students in need of medical or counseling assistance should call the clinic at 607-746-4690 for telephone triage and to schedule an appointment.

 No walk-ins are being seen at this time.